AlastairKerr/Hinshaw2015/README.md

 Files:

 workflow1.sh        #details of the mapping process

-CENTROMERE.gff # location of the regions of interest EveryCen-boxplot.pl # perl script for prepping the data for R plot-every-cen.r    # creatre R plots in paper
+CENTROMERE.gff      # location of the regions of interest

+EveryCen-boxplot.pl # perl script for prepping the data for R

+plot-every-cen.r    # create R plots in paper